Internship Subsidy Program

 Here are a few details about our subsidy:

-• Internships must consist of significant meaningful work, i.e. interns must have regular opportunities to apply their education and skills to gain valuable work experience.
+• Internships must consist of significant meaningful work, i.e. interns must have regular opportunities to apply their education and skills to gain valuable work experience, not just tedious, repetitive work that anyone with a bit of training can do.

 • Interns must either be current students or have graduated less than 3 years ago from an accredited post-secondary institution.

-• The internship must be at least 20 hours/week and 16-26 weeks, not including gap weeks (weeks in which the intern works less than half of their usual hours, such as during the winter holidays)
+• * The weeks counted cannot including gap weeks in which the intern works less than half of their usual hours, such as during the winter holidays.

-• The internship coordinator will book a brief weekly Zoom check-in and discussion with each intern to provide additional assistance and advice.
+• The internship coordinator will book a brief weekly Zoom check-in and discussion with each intern to provide additional assistance and advice for the first 5 weeks of the internship, then as needed.

 The above is just a summary of the main points, so we recommend that MagsBC members who are interested in hosting an intern read our guide first, even if they have hosted before, as the program has changed over time.